CagriCatik/Vehicle-Network-Standards/webpage/docs/Agile-SCRUM/09_SAFe/13_Understanding-PI.md

 ### Introduction

-Program Increment (PI) Planning is a crucial event within the Scaled Agile Framework (SAFe) that ensures alignment among all teams involved in an Agile Release Train (ART).
+Program Increment  Planning is a crucial event within the Scaled Agile Framework  that ensures alignment among all teams involved in an Agile Release Train (ART).
 This guide provides a detailed examination of PI Planning, highlighting its importance, structure, and execution.

 ### What is PI Planning?